-We are regularly inspected by the Mental Health Welfare Commission who as part of their visit review all our paperwork.
-This contributes to ensuring that discrimination is not tolerated in any way, shape or form.
+This is evidenced through our clinical paperwork.
+We are regularly inspected by the Mental Health Welfare Commission.
+We employ peer support workers in our Inpatient services.
+These contribute to ensure that discrimination is not tolerated in any way, shape or form.